TIBCOSoftware/snappydata/docs/aqp.md

 CREATE SAMPLE TABLE NYCTAXI_pickup_sample ON NYCTAXI  OPTIONS ( qcs 'hour(pickup_datetime)', fraction '0.01') AS (SELECT * FROM NYCTAXI);
 ```

 Here* fraction* represents how much fraction of a base table data goes into the sample table.
 Higher the fraction, more the memory requirement and larger the query execution time.
-In this case, the results increase as fraction increases, so it is a trade-off the user has to think about, while selecting a fraction based on the applications requirements.
+In this case, the results is more accurate as the  fraction increases, so it is a trade-off the user has to think about, while selecting a fraction based on the applications requirements.

 One can create multiple sample tables using different sample QCS and sample fraction for a given base table.